SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Evaluation

-\textbf{Operation Breakdown of Energy Savings: } Figure~\ref{fig:comp_energy} displays the energy savings achieved by each PillarAcc component.
+\textbf{Operation Breakdown of Energy Savings. } Fig.~\ref{fig:comp_energy} displays the energy savings achieved by each \arch component compared to that of DenseAcc for HE and LE, respectively.
 Compute and SRAM attain energy savings corresponding to ops savings due to the reduced number of operations.
-Conversely, DRAM savings slightly lag behind ops savings, particularly for models based on SpConv-S, since the number of outputs generated is large for SpConv-S. Nevertheless, the overall trend reveals a strong correlation between ops savings and energy savings across various components, demonstrating the effectiveness of PillarAcc's sparsity-scalable performance.
+Conversely, DRAM savings slightly lag behind ops savings, particularly for models based on SpConv-S, since the number of outputs generated is for SpConv-S. Nevertheless, the overall trend reveals a strong correlation between ops and energy savings across the various components, demonstrating the effectiveness of \arch's sparsity-scalable performance.

-\textbf{Accuracy-Sparsity Trade-off of Dynamic Pruning: } An ablation study is provided for the proposed dynamic pruning method.
-Figure~\ref{fig:sparsity_accuracy} illustrates the 3D object detection accuracy on KITTI as sparsity increases (so that the number of operations decrease).
-The proposed regularization-based finetuning is especially beneficial for high-sparsity PillarAcc.
-Baseline accuracy is maintained until only 26\% of OPs remains by increasing the sparsity, enabling SPP2 to achieve $4\times$ speedup with less than 1\% accuracy degradation.
+\textbf{Accuracy-Sparsity Trade-off of Dynamic Pruning. } We provide an ablation study on our proposed dynamic pruning method.
+Fig.~\ref{fig:sparsity_accuracy}(a) depicts the 3D object detection accuracy on the KITTI dataset as sparsity increases, thus reducing the number of operations.
+Our regularization-based fine-tuning proves particularly beneficial for highly sparse \arch, maintaining baseline accuracy until 26\% sparsity.
+This allows SPP2 to achieve a four-fold speedup with less than 1\% accuracy degradation.
+Fig.~\ref{fig:sparsity_accuracy}(b) displays the feature map of a single car object based on different sparse convolution types (white rectangle: ground truth bounding box).
+The leftmost image shows the initial input pillars, while the images for SpConv, SpConv-S, and SpConv-P display the Stage 1 outputs.
+Notably, SpConv-S fails to fill the bounding box, SpConv exhibits unnecessary dilations, while SpConv-P strikes a balance, filling the majority of the bounding box without excess.